jlund/actually-automatic/README.md

 * **No WiFi.**
   * No automatic updates.
 * **Annoying captive-portal WiFi.**
-  * Unless you really commit to repeatedly filling out those tiny forms that ask for your last name and hotel room number every couple of hours, it's possible that you won't be connected to WiFi during the pivotal and opaque moment when iOS decides to check for and download an update.
+  * Unless you really commit to repeatedly filling out those tiny forms that ask for your last name and hotel room number every couple of hours, it's possible that you won't be connected to WiFi during the pivotal and opaque moment when your device decides to check for and download an update.
 * **You have the audacity to charge your phone during the day or in your own car.**
   * There's no need to plug in your phone again at home if it's already fully charged.
   * You probably don't have WiFi in your car.